-The laboratory is located in the building 24 (via Golgi n.
-40), in the building 22 (via Golgi n.
-42), in the building 33 (Viale delle Rimembranze di Lambrate, 14) of the DEIB Department.
+The laboratory is located in via Golgi n.
+42 and via Colombo n.
+81 - 20133 Milano (Italy).
 It is possible to access the laboratory during the Department opening hours.